robmoffat/k9/docs/sprints/sprint_008.md

 , handled by list in ADLDocument.

--- COnnectionDiagramElement (simple version for now).
+-- ConnectionDiagramElement (simple version for now).

 ### Contained and Connected